Should you have any further questions, please do not hesitate to contact us. We are happy to help.

 It is necessary for our medical team to review your documentation before determining if you are suitable for treatment.
 We find that most patients prefer to know that they are suitable for treatment before they travel to Prague for their consultation.
 If you already have all of your medical documentation and scans available, an assessment can be done within two business days, so there is no significant delay for you.
 A consultation is also more beneficial for you if the doctor is able to discuss your case in more depth, and talk to you about your proposed treatment plan, which would not be possible until a full assessment of your case has been done.

 Healthcare professionals have a legal requirement to allow you to access your health records.
 You don’t need to give a reason for wanting to get a copy of your health records.
-For more information here, please click here.
+For more information, please click here.

 We encourage you to wait until we have reviewed your case and determined you are suitable for proton therapy.
 It would not be beneficial for you, financial or otherwise, to travel to Prague only to find out proton therapy is not the best treatment for you.

 From the time of your initial enquiry you will be put in touch with a treatment coordinator to assist you throughout the whole process.
 You can correspond with them via email and telephone about being assessed for suitability.
 They are here to answer any of your questions.
 Our treatment coordinators take care of our international patients undergoing treatment in Prague.
-You will be greeted at the airport when you arrive, and for the period of your treatment you will be given a mobile phone with a Czech SIM card that can be used to contact us at any time for support.
 We can help arrange your accommodation, transport to and from the airport, an orientation tour of our facility, and activities you may wish to do while you are in Prague.
-We are here to provide you with constant support and contact both throughout treatment and after.
+We are here to provide you with as much support as needed.

 If you would like to speak with one of our former patients, please let us know and we can put you in touch with someone who will be happy to answer any of your questions.
 Alternatively, you can go to the website of the Proton Ambassadors, a group set up by former patients who aim to bring awareness to proton therapy.
 They are happy to speak with anyone considering proton therapy.
 You can contact them directly through their website and someone will get back to you shortly www.protonambassadors.co.uk